-Where: Iupania is the first of three names listed by RC in south-east Wales between Caerwent and Caerleon, which are only 9 Roman miles (13 kilometres) apart.
-Plausibly they correspond to the three main rivers or creeks that headed inland from the Severn estuary in that area in Roman times.
+Where: Iupania is the first of three names listed by the Cosmography in south-east Wales between Caerwent and Isca Augusta (generally assumed to be at Caerleon), which are only 9 Roman miles (13 kilometres) apart.
+Plausibly they correspond to three main rivers or creeks that headed inland from the Severn estuary in that area in Roman times.
 See here or here about this archaeologically complex area.
 The tidal creek leading to Portskewett is mentioned in ancient Welsh stories as one of the three chief ports of Wales and in Roman times would probably have been the port for Venta Silurum (Caerwent).
 Its likely course was worked out by Time Team in 2008 (see around 39 minutes into this video), placing the likely boat embarcation point at about ST498881.
-Near its mouth and the new Severn Bridge, at ST50548731, was Sudbrook Camp, a promontory fort.
+Near its mouth and the new Severn Bridge, was Sudbrook Camp, a promontory fort, at ST50548731.

 Notes: Evidently Greek-speaking traders were in contact with local people enough to establish a name before Latin became the dominant language.
 See also Metambala and Albinumno for the other two names nearby.
 This analysis rejects two ideas that formerly seemed attractive.
 One is emendation to *Lupania,which might evoke Rome’s founding lupa ‘she wolf’ or else a lupanar ‘brothel’.
 Another is a hypothetical Greek precursor such as *ευπανια, with γ miscopied as ν from an original *ευπαγια, from ευπαγης ‘firm’, itself derived from ευς ‘good’ plus παγος ‘rock’.
 That might fit the area of firm ground and rocks on which Sudbrook Camp sits.